Bachelor of Commerce

 Areas of Specialisation

-All Commerce students are admitted to the Bachelor of Commerce program and may choose to graduate with one of the majors listed below.
+Bachelor of Commerce students may choose to graduate with one of six majors:

 - Accounting and Corporate Finance (double major)